jackson-family/accio/content/2009-01-28-25-things-about-me.md

     in the house.
 Maybe it&#x02bc;s a good thing I don&#x02bc;t have a million dollars.
 Clearly I wouldn&#x02bc;t be very responsible with it.
-What I should&#x02bc;ve said: I would (a) buy William a used Toyota Camry; (b) put a 20% down payment on a house; and (c0 save the rest for my retirement and kids&#x02bc; college.
+What I should&#x02bc;ve said: I would (a) buy William a used Toyota Camry; (b) put a 20% down payment on a house; and (c) save the rest for my retirement and kids&#x02bc; college.
 13. I like finding old friends on Facebook.
 I&#x02bc;ve located most of my old BYU roommates, except for the crazy ones that I never want to talk to again